Watch the video...

 Video-Tour of Canterbury Birth Unit

-As always, if you start having contractions and think you are in labour, please call the Birthing Unit on 9787 0555 or 9787 0554.
+If you have concerns or think you are in labour, please call the Birthing Unit on 91532134 or 91532135 or 91532136.
 The midwife will discuss your symptoms and give you advice on whether you should attend hospital.

 When you arrive at hospital, please go to the main entrance Level 3, Thorncraft Parade, Campsie.
 At the entrance, there is a screening station where staff will check for risk of COVID-19.
 You will then be directed towards the Birthing Unit.